 ! historical: the key historical interest of this tape lies in the presence of the black backing vocalists DeeDee Dickerson and Jaclyn LaBranch, for their second show (after 10/24/82).
 Dickerson would serve two stints in the JGB, from October 27, 1982 (this show) through June 5, 1983, and again from September 15, 1984 through September 28, 1985.
 Jaclyn LaBranch would stay with JGB through the very last show, April 23, 1995.
 Garcia had always liked "chick" or "girl" singers, as he put it, but had always been backed by white women.
 The arrival of singers from the black R&B/soul/gospel traditions nicely complemented Melvin Seals's contribution from the keys.
-It would only take a change of drummer (Errico would give way to David Kemper on 7/20/83) and substituting one singer (Gloria Jones for DeeDee Dickerson on 7/20/83) to complete what should properly be considered THE Jerry Garcia Band: Garcia, Kahn, Seals, Kemper, LaBranch and Jones.
+It would only take a change of drummer (Errico would give way to David Kemper on 7/20/83) and substituting one singer (Gloria Jones for DeeDee Dickerson on 7/20/83) --update 2016: that appears to be wrong: DDD is present for the late '83 Garcia Band tour-- to complete what should properly be considered THE Jerry Garcia Band: Garcia, Kahn, Seals, Kemper, LaBranch and Jones.
 It's a band probably representing a higher share of "black music" than "white music".
-I like to focus on these kinds of shows --at the interstices of band/membership configurations-- because the speciation process is, in theory, particuarly discernible in these spaces.
+I like to focus on these kinds of shows --at the interstices of band/membership configurations-- because the speciation process is, in theory, particularly discernible in these spaces.
 I do think there's a bit of that here - sounds like the arrangement of RFTR is not quite right, and doesn't have the same vocal embellishments from the ladies that it would acquire with time.
 But, overall, there's not that much of note here, certainly no introduction or anything like that.

 !
 R: 4th gen audience cassette (Maxell XLII90, no Dolby) > Nakamichi BX-300 playback (no Dolby) > Pyle Pro cables > WaveTerminal 2496 > Samplitude 10.1 Download Version (record @ 24 bits/48kHz) > CDWave 1.9.8 (tracking) > Adobe Audition 3.0 (cross-fades, etc.) > Traders Little Helper 2.4.1 (FLAC encoding, level 8) (flac2448).